-Environmental, social and governance ("ESG"), and being a good corporate citizen, is an emerging risk and something many stakeholders are expecting enhanced and improved reporting on.
+Environmental, social and governance ("ESG"), and being a good corporate citizen, are emerging risks on which many stakeholders are expecting enhanced and improved reporting on.
 The inability of the Company to effectively develop programs and strategies to address ESG risks could pose financial, operational and reputational risks.
 To mitigate these risks, the Company is taking a number of actions, which includes engaging third-party consultants to assist the Company in improving its ESG strategy and program.